Answered By: Matt LaBrake Last Updated: Jul 10, 2018 Views: 62

 Faculty and associates often want to show movies in a public setting for their clubs, classes or organizations.
 Please be advised that unless the movie is in the public domain or you acquire the movie with public performance rights, you will be breaking the copyright law.
 Just as you cannot rent a movie from the local video store and then screen it in a public space, you cannot show movies in a public setting without first determining if you have permission to do so.

-The Berkeley College Library subscribes to a number of academic film collections with PPR rights.
+Only a small percentage of the DVDs in Berkeley's Libraries have PPR, mostly documentaries.
+But the Berkeley College Library subscribes to a large number of streaming academic film collections with PPR rights.
 Faculty are permitted to utilize videos and movies from any of our licensed streaming video collections.
-Titles from these collections can be shown in the classroom or embedded within a Blackboard course.
+Titles from these collections can be shown in the classroom or embedded within a Canvas course.

-Faculty can also request that the library purchase PPR rights to a motion picture.
-Click on the “motion pictures” tab in the above guide to browse available titles in our SWANK Digital Campus Collection.
-Follow directions on the LibGuide to request purchase.
+Faculty can also request that the library purchase PPR rights to a motion picture (a commercial film from a studio).
+Click on the “Swank Motion Pictures” link in the above guide to browse available titles in our SWANK Digital Campus Collection.
+Follow directions on the LibGuide to request purchase of ones that we don't have yet.